Whitecat18/Whitecat18/README.md

 ## 👨‍💻 Smukx's Lair 👨‍💻
 👋 Greetings, fellow geeks!
 I'm an self-proclaimed programmer , pentester , hacker and Network Analyst ⚙️

 ## About Me

-👾 I'm just a random teen who have discovered the thrill of breaking into systems. its been just an year Since then, I've eaged to developed my skills to go Futher
+👾 I'm just a random teen who have discovered the thrill of breaking into systems. its been just an year Since then, I've eaged to developed my skills to go Futher 👾

-🤖 When I'm not pentesting , I'm diving into the world of AI and machine learning.
-I believe that these technologies hold immense potential for future and make my research a lot more easier , and I'm always looking for ways to leverage them to stay one step ahead of the bad guys , becoz im more that that. 🤖

 ## Projects